 Tasimelteon (Hetlioz) has been authorised in the EU since 3 July 2015 for treatment of Non-24-Hour Sleep-Wake Disorder (Non-24) in totally blind adults.

 The sponsorship was transferred to Vanda Pharmaceuticals Germany GmbH, Germany, in January 2019 and subsequently to Vanda Pharmaceuticals Netherlands B.V., Netherlands, in September 2020.

 |Disease / condition||

-Treatment of non-24-hour sleep-wake disorder in blind people with no light perception
+Treatment of non-24-hour sleep-wake disorders in blind people with no light perception

 Review of designation